Do you dream of me in the next life?

 * * *

 Joseph got through the math test in one piece.
 Hopefully, he did well after cramming for the test last minute; he studied until it was close to midnight just to make sure he understood everything thoroughly.
 Kalah sent him her notes by text, which Joseph thought helped him study.
 She always wrote little notes breaking down each step in certain math processes.

 “Hey, wait up, Joseph!” said Noah as he was running towards him in the hallway.
 Noah is a friend of his that he has known since eighth grade.
-He has black buzz cut hair and blue eyes.
+He has black buzz cut hair and yellow eyes.

 “Have you seen the first episode of that anime I told you about?
 Cool right?”